 I am a mom of two awesome children who teach me more than I ever thought possible.
 I love writing, exercise, movies, and LGBT advocacy.

-The Ice Suit and Other Starbucks Lawsuits
+The Ice Suit (and Other Hilarious Starbucks Lawsuits)

-Take this from the "Are You Serious?" files, folks.
 A California judge dismissed a lawsuit filed by a man who claimed that Starbucks was shorting him on the total drinkable volume of his drinks.
 Effectively, the plaintiff's complaint was that Starbucks deliberately misrepresented the sizes of their drinks by filling them with ice, a complaint that the judge resoundingly dismissed in a scathing reply to the plaintiff.

-According to the Washington Post, the California judge who was hearing the case said that, “When a reasonable consumer walks into a Starbucks and orders a Grande iced tea, that consumer knows the size of the cup that drink will be served in and that a portion of the drink will consist of ice."
+According to the Washington Post, the California judge who was hearing the case said that “When a reasonable consumer walks into a Starbucks and orders a Grande iced tea, that consumer knows the size of the cup that drink will be served in and that a portion of the drink will consist of ice."

 “If children have figured out that including ice in a cold beverage decreases the amount of liquid they will receive, the Court has no difficulty concluding that a reasonable consumer would not be deceived into thinking that when they order an iced tea, that the drink they receive will receive include both ice and tea and that for a given size cup, some portion of the drink will be ice rather than whatever liquid beverage the consumer ordered,” New York Daily News reported the judge as saying.